 Volunteers are vital in helping ICAN achieve its mission in Hoosier communities.
 The opportunities to help are as diverse as the people we serve.
 We offer four main levels of engagement:

 Get hands-on with the pups by becoming a furlough volunteer!
 Furlough volunteers are needed to give our dogs an opportunity to leave their training environment and practice their skills in real-life situations.
 This is an important part of a service dog's training as primary instruction is provided in Indiana prisons which provides constant training and reinforcement but is somewhat limited to sights, smells, and sounds that are important to a service dog's education.

 - Furlough volunteers assist with socialization of young puppies, exposing older puppies to public environments, dog transportation and more.

 - The time commitment necessary to become a furlough volunteer is roughly 14 hours of orientation classes followed by at least 12 additional hours of continuing education annually.

 - The average furlough assignment lasts 2-3 weeks.
 During this time, you will take full responsibility for the dog while in your care.

 Please note that furlough dogs may not be left with relatives or friends who have not completed training.
 ICAN dogs also may not be taken to daycare facilities or bark parks.
 You need to be able to take your ICAN dog to work with you as they should not be crated for more than 4 hours.
 For their safety, ICAN dogs should also not be left loose in your backyard or house when you aren't home.

-If you would like to become a part of our furlough volunteer group, please sign-up here and our volunteer coordinator will contact you directly.
+If you would like to become a part of our furlough volunteer group, please contact us at email@example.com.